 After seeing a presentation that could be described as compelling, it was clear the project was beneficial in every way including the triple bottom line.
 The Mayor said, “You might want to go away and think about what you said and come back with a different presentation next week”.
 To her credit, Linda came back next week with the exact same presentation.
 I admired her courage and commitment.

-When the Cairns Entertainment Precinct vote came to Council, the Council Officer advice to proceed was defeated with only Cooper, Leu and Pyne in support.
+When the Cairns Entertainment Precinct vote came to Council, the Council Officer advice to proceed was defeated.
+Only Councillors Cooper, Leu and Pyne supported the project.
 Bob Manning’s two most loyal and conservative Councillors, Terry James and John Schilling then put a motion to kill off the project.
-It was passed 7:3 and that was the end of the Cairns Entertainment Precinct.
+Council passed the motion 7:3 and that was the end of the Cairns Entertainment Precinct.
 Within a few weeks, CEO Lynn Russell and Linda Cardew had left council for good.

 While the decision to kill off the Cairns Entertainment Precinct destroyed careers within Council, the greatest cost was to the city itself.
-And a major piece of infrastructure that would have shaped the face of Cairns and all the funding was lost forever.
+This major piece of infrastructure would have shaped the face of Cairns.
+Tragically, council abandoned the project.
+The funding was lost forever.
 This also meant an end to other associated infrastructure, such as the Grafton Street car park, the White’s Shed restoration and the beatification project, The Greening of Grafton.
 It was devastating and there was no one to blame for the Cairns Entertainment Precinct fiasco but Bob Manning’s Unity Team.

 Spectacled Flying Fox

-Cairns City was privileged to be the home of one of the few remaining colonies of Spectacled Flying-Fox (pteropus conspicillatus).
+Cairns City was the home of one of the few remaining colonies of Spectacled Flying-Fox (pteropus conspicillatus).
 The endangered animal gets its name from the pale yellow or straw-colored fur around its eyes, which give it a bespectacled appearance.

 It was a sad indictment on the local community of the day that the mayor probably had a popular support in his campaign.
-I was ridiculed from several quarters, including the local newspaper, who at the time labelled me as Batman.
+I was ridiculed from several quarters, including the local newspaper, who labelled me as Batman.

-I grimly believed these animals were an asset to our city.
-For me it was not just a matter of protecting is important mammal native mammals, I also believed that having the flying fox in the city was a benefit to tourism.
+I believed these animals were an asset to our city.
+For me it was not just a matter of protecting an important native mammal species.
+I also believed that having the flying fox in the city was a benefit for tourism.
 There was never an afternoon you did not see many tours filming the bats mass exodus from the city.

 Alas this was another battle I was to lose.
 But who knows?
 Humans have only lived in Cairns in the current built form for hundred years or so.
 Maybe one day the bats will come back to reclaim a habitat that is rightfully theirs.